 This doesn’t mean that in the dry season will never rain at all.
-It’s a crazy weather in Tulum and all the Riviera Maya, therefore expect the worse and hope for the best, but be merry always and enjoy the Tulum happy vibes!
+It’s crazy weather in Tulum and all the Riviera Maya, therefore expect the worse and hope for the best, but be merry always and enjoy the Tulum happy vibes!

 WHERE TO STAY IN TULUM, FROM BOUTIQUE HOTELS TO TULUM RESORTS

-Click here to read my complete guide on where to stay in Tulum on the beach and downtown.
+I wrote a complete guide on where to stay in Tulum on the beach and downtown.

 Here I am giving you just a brief consideration of the accommodation options in Tulum:

-- Tulum all-inclusive offer is very scarce, just because there are so many restaurant options in Tulum both in downtown and the beach that you wouldn’t want to dine all the time in your hotel, but try all the unrivaled culinary experience in the different top-notch restaurant throughout town.
+- Tulum all-inclusive offer is very scarce, just because there are so many restaurant options in Tulum both downtown and the beach that you wouldn’t want to dine all the time in your hotel, but try all the unrivaled culinary experience in the different top-notch restaurant throughout the town.

 - Tulum beach hotels are the most expensive but definitely the best option if you wish to live the Tulum Boho life to the fullest.
-And you might find some moderately priced option as well.
+And you might find some moderately priced options as well.

 - If you are on a strict budget, downtown Tulum offers a variety of beautiful cozy accommodations that suites your needs.

 - Jungle hotels are the new trend and you will also find a lot of options in the tranquillity of the overwhelming nature.